 As an alternative to putting photos of your art work directly on the web, which makes what you have done vulnerable to being copied or imitated around the world, consider uploading documentation of the total exhibition or larger process.

 The activity of producing or installing the pieces you have done.
 This will create more interest and a reason to come along.
 People will be more intrigued to come see the result when they know something about the process.
 Having seen the finished work already, can create a corresponding lack of need to investigate further.

-Including writing about your own work in the third person not only adds credibility and credential to your achievements from an external perspective, it is also a healthy exercise in separating yourself from your craft.
+Writing about your own work in the third person not only adds credibility and credential to your achievements from an external perspective, it is also a healthy exercise in separating yourself from your craft.

 Consider having your biggest fan write a portion of an artist's statement or media release.
 Who do you know that writes well and would be enthusiastic or flattered to contribute to your public representation?
 If you write it yourself, have others read it to make sure it makes sense, and you have maintained grammatical consistency.

 The natural tendency is to revert back to 'I' and "me" statements about half way through the body of the text you are writing.
 Edit by removing any unnecessary words.
-Can some sentences be shorted, or eliminated to create powerful communication?
+Can some sentences be shortened, or eliminated to create powerful communication?

 These sections of general introductory remarks are based on the initial situations artists generally encounter.
-It may seem like common sense, but these are some things people generally learn the hard way, or may need to be reminded of under pressure.
+It may seem like common sense, but these are some common things people learn the hard way, or may need to be reminded of under pressure.

-We can certainly save you valuable time.
+A short conversation can certainly save you valuable time.